 - Health and Social Care (single and double award)

 - BTEC Sport

 - BTEC Applied Science

 - Creative Media

 We also support students for whom Level 2 studies are an appropriate pathway, including students who are improving their achievement in English and mathematics.

-Ofqual have recently announced that A-Level exams take place at the end of the academic year.
-Therefore, students no longer sit modular examinations during the academic year.
-Instead, students will take AS Level examinations at the end of Year 12 and A Level examinations at the end of Year 13.
+Ofqual have recently announced that A-Level exams take place at the end of Year 13.
+Therefore, students no longer sit modular examinations during the academic year, nor AS Level examinations at the end of Year 12.

 Vocational Level 3 assessment comprises a range of continuous assessment, controlled assessments and formal examinations.
 Students’ progress is carefully tracked and monitored by individual teachers, subject leaders and sixth form leadership.

 All students in our sixth form participate in a comprehensive enrichment programme.
-For example, students are able to volunteer to work in partner primary schools, participate in the National Citizenship Service or work closely with senior citizens in the local area.
+For example, students are able to: pursue an Extended Project Qualification (EPQ); volunteer to work in partner primary schools; participate in the National Citizenship Service; or work closely with senior citizens in the local area.
 A wide range of sports and mentoring activities are also included within the school’s enrichment programme.